Government support for bereavement to help cover expenses

 As we mentioned above, the Funeral Expenses Payment will be paid to those who:

-• Are in receipt of certain tax credits or benefits, including Income Support, Pension Credit and Housing benefits.
+• Are in receipt of certain tax credits or benefits, including Income Support, Pension Credit and Housing benefits (only applies to the person arranging the funeral, not the person who has died).

 • Are in an eligible relationship with the deceased: